 Strengthening Supply Chains to Respond to COVID-19

-May 12th, 2020 | Viewpoint
+August 5th, 2020 | Viewpoint

-May 12th, 2020 | Viewpoint
+August 5th, 2020 | Viewpoint

 As countries around the world respond to the COVID-19 pandemic, already strained health supply chains are being tested.
 Yet the COVID-19 emergency response depends on these health supply chains, which are essential for ensuring that frontline health workers have the supplies and medicines they need to fight the virus.

 In Zambia, our USAID DISCOVER-Health project is helping procure equipment and supplies.
 We are contacting suppliers to determine what can be sourced locally and what must be ordered internationally, and determining lead times for critical supplies.
-DISCOVER-Health also asked JSH, a local JSI affiliate, to help track the supplies that the U.S Government and other donors have delivered to Medical Stores Limited, the government agency focused on procuring, storing, and distributing essential medicines.
+DISCOVER-Health is also working with JSH, a local JSI affiliate, to help track the supplies that the U.S Government and other donors have delivered to Medical Stores Limited, the government agency focused on procuring, storing, and distributing essential medicines.
 JSH is now adapting the country’s electronic logistics management information system to track COVID-19 commodities and supplies to enable facilities to use them prudently and ensure that they reach intended beneficiaries.

 In Ethiopia, through the USAID Digital Health Activity (DHA), we have created systems to support the Ethiopian Food and Drug Administration’s (EFDA) efforts to accelerate the availability of critical personal protective items.
 DHA developed a system to enable EFDA to control hand sanitizer quality as part of the electronic regulatory information system that facilitates registration and import approval for food and medicines.
 We have also developed a simplified process to expedite licensing and registration for COVID-19 supplies.

-In Tanzania, JSI is a partner to Guidehouse on the Global Health Supply Chain – Technical Assistance project.
+In Tanzania, JSI is a partner with Guidehouse on the Global Health Supply Chain – Technical Assistance project.
 As part of the government’s COVID-19 response, the project is helping to implement emergency supply chain guidelines.
 Our support includes quantification and supply planning and end-to-end COVID-19 supply chain data visibility.

-We have provided guidance to our country offices on supply chain considerations for continuing family planning service and product availability.
-Our staff in Tanzania, Kenya, and Nigeria have moved to virtual platforms to continue supply chain support while travel is restricted.
 While no one knows when the pandemic will end, we at JSI are using our expertise to help our partners mitigate supply disruptions until that day arrives.